Prime Factorization of ideals in commutative rings, with a focus on Krull rings: General Krull rings

+An element $a$ of a ring $R$ is primary if $aR$ is a primary ideal.
+Hence, a prime element is primary.
 In \cite{s67}, Storch said that an integral domain is an almost factorial ring if it is a Krull domain with torsion divisor class group.
 He showed that a Krull domain $D$ is an almost factorial ring if and only if some power of each nonzero element in $D$ is a product of primary element, if and only if, for $a,b \in D$, there is an integer $n = n(a,b)>0$ such that $a^nD \cap b^nD$ is principal \cite[Proposition 6.8]{f73}.
 We will say that $R$ is an {\it almost UFR} if $R$ is a general Krull ring with $\Cl(R)$ torsion.
 It is clear that a UFR is an almost UFR.

 \begin{corollary} The following statements are equivalent for a ring $R$. \begin{enumerate} \item $R$ is an almost UFR. \item $R$ is a general Krull ring in which some power of each nonunit element is a finite product of primary elements.